minprog/uva-prog-ink/10 Workshops/30 Workshop 3/20 Exercises.md

 Because this game is interactive, put it in a separate file named `nims.py`.
 Do create a function called `play_nims`, as follows:

     def play_nims(pile, max_stones):
         """
         An interactive two-person game; also known as Stones.
         @param pile: the number of stones in the pile to start
         @param max_stones: the maximum number of stones you can take on one turn
         """

-Check out the lines of text in between the sets of `'''`, underneath the definition.
+Check out the lines of text in between the sets of `"""`, underneath the definition.
 This is called a *docstring*, and is handy to use to tell other programmers what parameters to pass in, and what your program does.

-**First**, add a docstring to the function you wrote in the previous problem.

 In this problem, you'll write a function to play this game; we've outlined it for you.
 It may seem tricky, so break it down into parts.
 Like many programs,